jacastanon01/encapsulation-abstraction-article-code/README.md

 # Utilizing Encapsulation to Drive Abstraction in Python

 Object oriented-programming is a programming paradigm that is designed to make organizing code more manageable and maintainable.
 As opposed to functional programming, which is what I was used to with javascript, OOP uses classes to model and organize data and behavior.
-A class is a essentially a static model that we can create to help group how we handle data within it.
+A class is essentially a static model that we can create to help group how we handle data within it.
 A class can be instantiated which creates an object reference.
 Each object has all the internal tools of a class, including its attributes (the data itself) and methods (how we want the class to interact with the data).
 Let's take a look at how we would create a Human class with python

 ```python
 class Human: